 Guiding Principles for Residence Community Living

 As community members, all residents have the individual and collective responsibility to create a positive and welcoming environment for all students.
-It is your responsibility to report or share information about any incidents of misconduct that you are aware of, where there may be a risk of harm, a possible violation of the Consolidated Residence Contract and Community Standards, or a negative impact on the dignity of any other resident.
+It is your responsibility to report or share information about any incidents of misconduct that you are aware of, where there may be a risk of harm, a possible violation of the Residence Contract, or a negative impact on the dignity of any other resident.

-The Consolidated Residence Contract and Community Standards are a part of the overall residence experience and are designed to:
+The Residence Contract is a part of the overall residence experience and are designed to:

 - Challenge residents to think critically, accept responsibility for their actions, and learn and grow from their experiences.

 - Emphasize students' rights and responsibilities when promoting academic pursuits of all residents while respecting equity, diversity and Indigeneity.

 - Guide residents to understand the expectations of living in a community environment.

 View the Residence Contract

 The Residence Conduct Process is administered by the Residence Conduct Office (RCO), a unit within the university’s Non-Academic Misconduct System.
 Decisions are based on the “balance of probabilities” standard, the aggregated perspectives of persons involved in an incident and the fact-finding process led by the assigned adjudicator.
 Decisions represent the adjudicator’s assessment of the behaviour or sequence of events that were most likely to have occurred.